• Skip to primary navigation

 easy risotto recipe with butternut squash and green beans

-I was never a fan of making risotto.
-The slow process of adding cupful by cupful of stock to Arborio rice and stirring constantly while it was almost absorbed seemed laborious to me.
-Inevitably I either had the heat too high and the stock was absorbed too quickly.
-The result was a batch of crunchy, under cooked rice.
 Or I had the heat too low.
 My risotto ended up being a pot of mush after all my stirring and stirring and stirring.
-When I discovered this no stir and easy risotto recipe, butternut squash and green bean risotto became a favorite dish.
+When I discovered a no stir recipe, this lazy risotto became a favorite dish.

 There is no need to be tied to the stove to make a perfect risotto.
 With a hands-on time of about 10 minutes followed by another 20 minute simmer, the end result is a creamy rice dish that is a snap to prepare.